sahil00016/Sales-analytics-forecasting/README.md

 ## How to Run

 1. **Download the Dataset:**
-   - Get `train.csv` from Kaggle and place it in the project folder.
+   - Get `train.csv` from Kaggle and place it in the project folder or upload to Azure Blob Storage.

+2. **Azure ETL & Transformation:**
+   - Use Data Factory to move data to Synapse and run SQL transformations.

-2. **Run the Jupyter Notebook:**
+3. **Run the Jupyter Notebook or Databricks Notebook:**
-   - Open `Sales_Analytics_Forecasting.ipynb` and run all cells.
+   - Open `Sales_Analytics_Forecasting.ipynb` and run all cells (locally or in Databricks).
    - This will generate `store_sales.csv`, `monthly_sales.csv`, and `sales_forecast.csv`.

-3. **Open Power BI Desktop:**
+4. **Open Power BI Desktop:**
    - Import the generated CSVs.
    - Build the dashboard visuals as described above.
    - Save your dashboard as `Sales_Analytics_Forecasting.pbix`.

 ## Resume-Ready Description

-> Designed and implemented a sales analytics and forecasting solution using Python (Pandas, Prophet) for ETL and machine learning, and Power BI for interactive dashboards.
-Aggregated, visualized, and forecasted retail sales data, delivering actionable insights and predictive trends.
+> Designed and implemented a sales analytics and forecasting solution using **Azure Data Factory, Synapse Analytics, Databricks, Python (Pandas, Prophet)** for ETL, transformation, and machine learning, and **Power BI** for interactive dashboards.
+Aggregated, visualized, and forecasted retail sales data, delivering actionable insights and predictive trends using both cloud and local tools.

 ## Files Included
 - `Sales_Analytics_Forecasting.ipynb` — Jupyter notebook for ETL, transformation, and forecasting